ravinggenius/less_longer/README.md

 npm run start
 ```

-For local development `./.env-development`/`./.env-test` files are recommended for secret configuration (`DATABASE_URL`), but feel free to populate the environment however you like.
-You may also copy from `.env-sample` if you like.
+For local development `./development.env`/`./test.env` files are recommended for secret configuration (`DATABASE_URL`), but feel free to populate the environment however you like.
+You may also copy from `sample.env` if you like.

 ### Development